Tayer007/AccessDatabaseManager/README.md

 - Start Menu
 - `loader.exe` in the installation directory

+## Test Database
+A sample database `DB.accdb` is included to help you test the application's functionality.
+This database allows you to explore the app's features without needing your own database.

 ## Features
 - **Table Selection:** Easy access to different database tables
 - **Data Viewing:** Clear grid-based display of table contents